U.S. flag

 Clinical characteristics.

-Cherubism is a childhood-onset, autoinflammatory bone disease characterized by bilateral and symmetric proliferative fibroosseous lesions limited to the mandible and maxilla.
-The enlargement is usually symmetric in nature.
-The phenotype ranges from no clinical manifestations to severe mandibular and maxillary overgrowth with respiratory, vision, speech, and swallowing problems.
-In most affected persons, teeth are displaced, unerupted, unformed, or absent, or may appear to be floating in cystlike spaces; malocclusion, premature exfoliation of deciduous teeth, and root resorption have also been reported.
-The course and duration of the active process of bone destruction varies between affected individuals; the onset is usually in early childhood, and typically new lesions can occur until puberty.
+Cherubism is a childhood-onset autoinflammatory bone disease characterized by proliferative fibroosseous lesions limited to the mandible and maxilla.
+The phenotype ranges from no clinical manifestations to severe mandibular and maxillary bone lysis and cortical expansion with dental, orbital/ophthalmologic, respiratory, speech, and swallowing complications.
+In most affected persons, teeth are displaced, unerupted, hypoplastic, or absent, or they may appear to be floating in cyst-like spaces; malocclusion, premature exfoliation of deciduous teeth, and root resorption have also been reported.
+Respiratory manifestations can include obstructive sleep apnea and upper-airway obstruction.
+Orbital and ophthalmologic manifestations can occur with enlargement of the maxilla and orbital floor displacement.
+Intellect and development are typically normal.
+The course and duration of the active process of bone destruction varies between affected individuals; new lesions can occur until puberty, and rarely in adulthood.
 Regression of the lesions occurs as they become filled with bone and remodel during the second and third decade of life.
-By age 30 years, the facial abnormalities associated with cherubism are not usually recognizable and residual deformity of the jaws is rare.
-Typically, cherubism is an isolated benign condition; the affected person has normal intellectual skills and is without other physical anomalies.
+By age 30 years, the facial abnormalities associated with cherubism are usually less obvious than during childhood.

 Diagnosis/testing.

-Diagnosis is established in a proband with typical clinical, radiographic, and histologic findings and/or a heterozygous pathogenic variant in SH3BP2 identified by molecular genetic testing.
+Diagnosis is established in a proband with typical clinical, radiographic, histologic, and family history findings and/or a heterozygous gain-of-function pathogenic variant in SH3BP2 or biallelic loss-of-function pathogenic variants in OGFRL1 identified by molecular genetic testing.

 Management.